 We can find these clues by looking at segments of DNA in your genome, comparing those segments to reference populations from Europe, Asia, the Americas, Oceania, the Middle East and Africa.

 Traditionally, our Ancestry Composition report compared customers’ data to 31 different populations, allowing 23andMe to report the percentage of DNA that came from those regions.
 This helped connect individuals to their ancestry back 500 years before the advent of modern migration.

 We’re excited to roll out this update to an already incredibly powerful interactive tool for exploring your ancestry.
-Beyond dramatically increasing the number of regions, the update also includes improvements to the map, and the experience of panning and zooming into the geographic regions you are linked to through your DNA.
-We’ve also relabeled some of the populations for accuracy and better understanding — for example Yakut has been relabeled as Siberian.
+Beyond dramatically increasing the number of regions, the update also includes improvements to the map.
+In addition it improve the experience of panning and zooming into the geographic regions you are linked to through your DNA.
+We’ve also relabeled some of the populations for accuracy and better understanding.
+For example Yakut has been relabeled as Siberian.
 Taken together, these changes to 23andMe’s Ancestry Composition report provide a better way to visualize your ancestry.
 As with all the features and reports we offer customers, this one includes details on the science behind the tool so they know how these estimates are made.

 The update to our Ancestry Composition feature is another example of how much more you can learn by exploring your own DNA.
-New customers who purchased our Ancestry Service kit as of February 28th will see this new update when they get their results, which we’ve been gradually rolling out to existing customers.
+New customers who purchased our Ancestry Service kit as of February 28th will see this new update when they get their results.
+We’ve been gradually rolling out the update to existing customers.
 All customers will begin seeing this 23andMe Ancestry Composition update in the coming months.

 Check it out.

 *23andMe’s Ancestry Composition update with 120 additional regions will be coming soon to all 23andMe customers.

 List of Regions and Countries Included in this Ancestry Composition Update

 British & Irish